-Doctors often miss signs of problem drinking in patients, study findsJanuary 15th, 2013 in Addiction
+Doctors often miss signs of problem drinking in patients, study findsJanuary 15, 2013 in Medicine & Health / Addiction

 (HealthDay)—Doctors fail to diagnose most patients with alcohol problems when they rely solely on their suspicions, rather than using proven screening methods, a new study finds.